How We Communicate

 For some, fax is considered an outdated means of communication.
 However, nearly all attorneys and law offices use it (since the Rules of the Virginia Supreme Court still reference use of fax and mail, not email, as a means of serving legal pleadings).
 Our main fax number is (703) 483-9981.

-Mail or In-Person Delivery to our office
+Mail or In-Person Delivery to Our Office

 Clients who simply want to drop off documents or other information can do so at any time weekdays between the hours of 9:00 a.m. to 5:00 p.m. at the Kingstowne office: 5680 King Centre Drive, Suite 600, Alexandria, Virginia 22315.

 Please note that scheduled appointments are required for all meetings with attorneys.
+Attorneys will not be able to meet with you without a previously scheduled appointment.